redhat-openstack/ansible-nfv/docs/packstack/post_install/openstack_tasks.md

 * os_tasks - Default run.
 Executes all runs.
 * setup_os_env - Run Openstack virtual env creation for env tasks.
 * create_networks - Run networks creation.
+* create_flavors - Run flavors creation.
 * images_upload - Upload images to the Openstack environment.
+* overcloud_delete - Delete the required overcloud stack.

 ## Run triggers
 * setup_os_env - Executed if 'true'.
 True by default.
 * create_networks - Executed if 'true'.
 True by default.
+* create_flavors - Executed if 'true'.
+True by default
 * images_upload - Executed if 'true'.
 True by default.
 * overcloud_delete - Executed if 'true'.
 False by default.

 ## Role variables
+#### Network creation variables
 Define the networks that should be created on the overcloud.
+- 'name' - The name of the network.
+Required.
+- 'physical_network' - The physnet of the network.
+Required.
+- 'segmentation_id' - The VLAN ID of the network.
+Required.
+- 'network_type' - Allowed values are: vlan/vxlan.
+Default is - vlan.
+Not required.
-'External: true' value could be defined just for the external network.
+- 'External: true' - Value could be defined just for the external network.
+Not required.
-Allocation pools could be defined as an option in case specific pool range should be defined.
+- 'allocation_pool_start/end' - Could be defined as an option in case specific pool range should be defined.
   Otherwise, pool will be calculated by 'cidr' value.
+Not required.
+- 'cidr' - The CIDR of the network.
+Required.
+- 'enable_dhcp' - Set the dhcp state.
+Default is - enabled.
+Not required.
+- 'gateway_ip' - Define specific gateway ip address if needed.
+Default is the first ip of the pool.
+Not required.
+- 'router_name' - The name of the router.
+Required.
 ```
 networks:
   - name: public
     physical_network: public
     segmentation_id: 25
+    network_type: vlan
     external: true
     allocation_pool_start: 10.0.0.12
     allocation_pool_end: 10.0.0.100